Close a road

 You can hold a street-party-style event for your Big Lunch on any patch of land or in any building such as a communal, private or pub garden; a local park; driveway; school playground; church; mosque; synagogue; gurdwara or temple — wherever you want, as long as you have the relevant permission from the owner.

-If you want to close your street, here's how to make it happen.
+If you want to close your road for a street party, here’s how to make it happen.

 It’s best to do this as early as possible as some councils require up to 12 weeks’ notice.